 Fusion Connectors Concepts

-Connectors are the built-in mechanism for pulling your data into Fusion.
+Connectors are the out-of-the-box components for pulling your data into Fusion.
 Lucidworks provides a wide variety of connectors, each specialized for a particular data type.

 When you add a datasource to a collection, you specify the connector to use for ingesting data.